 Yes, you can easily find inferior quality Chinese-made products online, and the low cost can seem attractive at face value, but it will cost you dearly on returns.

-The solution to this is simple: always ask for samples first, and once you start dropshipping using your chosen supplier.
+The solution to this is simple: always ask for samples first, and then you can start dropshipping using your chosen supplier.

 3. A lot of competition